meagher-ryan-norc/mcbs-data-site/src/about/puf-data.md

 <section id='background'>
   <h2>Background</h2>
   <p>Starting with the 2013 data year, the Centers for Medicare & Medicaid Services (CMS) began releasing an annual Medicare Current Beneficiary Survey (MCBS) Survey File Public Use File (PUF) and accompanying documentation to allow researchers to conduct analyses on access to care, health status, knowledge of, attitudes toward, and satisfaction with health care, as well as demographic data and information on health insurance coverage for Medicare beneficiaries living in the community.
 The MCBS Survey File PUF is not intended to replace the more detailed MCBS Limited Data Set (LDS) files, rather it provides a publicly available alternative that provides protection to the Medicare beneficiaries’ protected health information (PHI).
-To see how the MCBS PUF differs from the MCBS LDS, check out the <a href='https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/MCBS-Public-Use-File/index'>MCBS PUF Data User’s Guide.</a></p>
+To see how the MCBS PUF differs from the MCBS LDS, check out the <a href='https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/MCBS-Public-Use-File/index' target='_blank'>MCBS PUF Data User’s Guide</a>.</p>
   <p>The MCBS PUFs provide increased data access for researchers of the MCBS through a free file download that is consistent with other U.S. Department of Health and Human Services (HHS) public-use survey files.
 The MCBS PUFs have been evaluated for disclosure risk and additional steps were taken to protect beneficiary confidentiality, so they do not require a Data Use Agreement (DUA).</p>
   <p>The MCBS Survey File PUFs are divided into three segments (Fall, Winter, and Summer) starting with the 2017 data release, which permits the release of data collected in all three seasons (i.e., rounds) of MCBS data collection per year.
 The samples for the Winter and Summer segments are subsets of the sample for the Fall segment.
 All three segments contain survey weights that allow for analysis that is representative of the beneficiaries ever enrolled in Medicare at any point in the calendar year.
 The number of sampled Medicare beneficiaries in the 2016-2019 MCBS Survey File PUFs are listed below.</p>
   <table class='about__table'>